-“Imbibe in Style,” they say, and I can’t imagine a place more stylish than The Cooper Lounge at Denver Union Station.
+“Imbibe in Style,” they say, and I can’t imagine anything more stylish than The Cooper Lounge at Denver Union Station.
 This is a place to get swanky and chill out with some quality cocktails and hors d’oeuvres.
 As someone madly in love with train travel and completely fascinated by the Orient Express, The Cooper Lounge captures that mystery and magic for me, and serves it up on silver plates.

 The place is gorgeous, and situated in the mezzanine overlooking Great Hall, and within the part of Union Station where The Crawford Hotel is located.
 If you do stay at the The Crawford (which I strongly recommend), a visit to the Cooper Lounge is an essential part of the experience.
 A marble counter, cool light fixtures, comfortable furniture, and a bar that backs up against 28ft. tall arched cast iron windows provide the most wonderful visual effect, especially at twilight when outside is cobalt blue and inside glows orange.